cycosoft/Eyas/README.md

 - Add `eyas-*` to your `.gitignore` to prevent output from being committed to your repo
 - Windows executables can sometimes be slower to launch due to Microsoft Defender
-- This tool disables certain security features of the browser, **and should not be used in production environments.**
+- This tool disables certain security features of the browser, **and should not be used in a production capacity.**

 ## Support